-So as I embark on this journey all I ask is this.
+So as you embark on your next solo journey, all I ask is this.
 Do something that scares you.
 Something out of your comfort zone.
 Take the cooking class.
 Learn a new language.
 Meet a new friend.
 Eat out by yourself.
 Stop worrying about failure or what society might think of you.
 Stop with the excuses.
-Don’t wait to live your life and just… go… do it.
+Don’t wait to live your life and just go live your life.